-- Prescriber attests the member has a diagnosis of non-myeloid malignancy defined as any malignancy that is not a myeloid leukemia AND member is currently receiving chemotherapy AND - Prescriber attests member has minimum of two (2) additional months of planned chemotherapy or is NOT within 8 weeks of the final chemotherapy dose AND - 3.
-Hemoglobin (Hgb) level measured within last two (2) weeks < 10 g/dL [DOCUMENTATION]
+- 1. Prescriber attests the member has a diagnosis of non-myeloid malignancy defined as any malignancy that is not a myeloid leukemia AND member is currently receiving chemotherapy AND - 2.
+Prescriber attests member has minimum of two (2) additional months of planned chemotherapy or is NOT within 8 weeks of the final chemotherapy dose AND - Documentation hemoglobin (Hgb) level measured within last two (2) weeks < 10 g/dL [DOCUMENTATION REQUIRED] AND - 4.
+Prescriber attests or clinical review has found that other causes of anemia [i.e., Iron deficiency, underlying infection, or inflammatory process, underlying hematological disease, hemolysis, vitamin deficiencies, blood loss, aluminum intoxication, drug exposure history, gastrointestinal bleeding have been considered, documented, and corrected (when possible)